Ramadan is the holiest month in the Islamic calendar, where Muslims fast from dawn to sunset as part of Ramadan etiquette.

 We recommend breaking your Ramadan fast with dates.
 This is due to the amount of energy and vitamins that they provide.
 These will help you recover from your fast.
 However, if dates are not available, a glass of water is also great.
 Drinking plenty of water is meant to rehydrate the body from the entire day’s fast.

 A Ramadan guide consists of rules that Muslims adhere to during Ramadan.
 The guidelines include:

 Ramadan is a perfect time to increase one’s faith.
 Muslims strive to do good deeds during this time.
 They believe that the rewards are in double measure.
 Ramadan also strengthens their relationships and promotes unity.
 It is an excellent time for people to sort out their differences and live in harmony.

 Muslim Etiquette for Non-Muslims During Ramadan

 Ramadan presents a beautiful time to engage in charitable activities.
 Here, Muslims often help the needy.
-This is offered both to Muslims and non-Muslims.
+This is offered to both Muslims and non-Muslims.
 An example is raising money to help them.
 This may be done by attending charity events.

-Ramadan for Non-Muslim
+Ramadan for Non-Muslims